dotnet/AspNetCore.Docs/aspnet/client-side/using-gulp.rst

 gulp-uglify    A module that minifies *.js* files using the `UglifyJS <https://www.npmjs.com/package/gulp-cssmin>`_ toolkit.
 For more information, see `gulp-uglify <https://www.npmjs.com/package/gulp-uglify>`_.
 =============  ===============================================================================================================================

-Once the requisite modules are imported in *gulpfile.js*, the tasks can be specified.
-Visual Studio registers six tasks, represented by the following code in *gulpfile.js*:
+Once the requisite modules are imported, the tasks can be specified.
+Here there are six tasks registered, represented by the following code:

 .. code-block:: javascript
   :emphasize-lines: 1,5,9,11,18,25